 If you are a student considering which program is right for you, ask at least three questions:

 Most programs will have at least one (often more) courses that cover some aspect of equity, inclusion and diversity.
 These issues have become both important and popular topics across all majors, including architecture, planning, and design.
 The difference between deeply committed and partially committed programs is the depth and breadth of offerings.
 Again, this is in part about the numbers—how many courses are offered and across how many topic areas—but there is also a qualitative side.
 Are courses on diversity and social justice elective courses or are they part of the core curriculum?
 The number of major courses that explore issues of equity and social justice a program offers, especially studios, sends a clear message about its dedication.
 The top schools have entire programs focused on equity, inclusion and diversity.

 The breadth and depth of offerings is, of course, tightly connected with the faculty members who teach in the program.
-Are diversity and social justice courses all taught by the same person, or are multiple professors involved?
+Are equity and social justice courses all taught by the same person, or are multiple professors involved?
 More specifically, are they teachers only or are they researchers and designers that are leading the way?
 Do they write books, publish papers, or design or consult on architecture and planning projects?
 Do they collaborate with colleagues in other disciplines or work in the community?
-If promoting equality is important to you, it is likely that you will pursue a program, conduct a thesis, and/or seek professional opportunities that push this value forward.
-You will want a faculty mentor who shares your passion, has contributed to this field, and is experienced in helping other students meet their goals.
-Leading schools will have multiple faculty members working at the forefront of design for diversity and social justice.
+If promoting equity is important to you, it is likely that you will pursue a program, conduct a thesis, and/or seek professional opportunities that push this value forward.
+You will want a faculty mentor who shares your values, has contributed to this field, and is experienced in helping other students meet their goals.
+Leading schools will have multiple faculty members working at the forefront of design for equity and social justice.